ns8inc/ns8-magento-module/README.md

 ## Manual Install

-1. SSH to the Magento server and navigate to the root path of the Magento install, frequently in `/var/www/html`.
+1. SSH to the Magento server and navigate to the root path of your Magento install, which is frequently located in `/var/www/html`, and run the following commands:
 1. `$ composer require ns8/protect-magento`
 1. `$ sudo bin/magento setup:upgrade`
 1. `$ sudo bin/magento cache:clean`